Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 758 trips per day across all routes, translating to approximately 20 weekly trips per stop.
+The service averages 758 daily trips per route, or approximately 20 weekly trips per stop.

 Frequently Asked Questions - Transport